DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/paging.md

 If your data service supports paging operations, you can handle the DataGrid's paging state changes in order to request a page from the server according to the active page number and size.

 Don't use the `LocalSorting` plugin to configure remote paging.
-Instead, handle the `currentPageChange` event of the `PagingState` plugin in order to receive updates on the current page number changes.
+Instead, handle the `onCurrentPageChange` event of the `PagingState` plugin in order to receive updates on the current page number changes.
 Having received a data page from the server, just pass it to the `DataGrid` component's `rows` property.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/paging/remote-paging)